-Importantly, there are about twenty-eight of the large or full-size castings, where the figure is about 186 centimetres (73 in) high, though not all were made during Rodin’s lifetime or under his supervision.
+Importantly, there are about twenty-eight of the large or full-size castings, where the figure is about 186 centimeters (73 in) high, though not all were made during Rodin’s lifetime or under his supervision.
 Also, there are various other versions, several in plaster, studies, and posthumous castings, in a range of sizes.
-The Rodin Museum in Philadelphia, USA, has a large-sized and a medium-sized version.
+The Rodin Museum in Philadelphia, USA, has a large-sized and medium-sized version.

 Most of the figures in the work represent the characters in the epic poem, the Divine Comedy by Dante.
-“The Thinker” at the centre of the doorway, is larger than most of the other figures which are mainly nude, as Rodin wanted the figure in the tradition of Michelangelo, to represent intellect as well as poetry.
+“The Thinker” at the center of the doorway, is larger than most of the other figures which are mainly nude, as Rodin wanted the figure in the tradition of Michelangelo, to represent intellect as well as poetry.